 Defer Student Loans

-After graduation, or after one stops going to school, there is rarely enough income to keep up with the debt load.
+After graduation, or after one stops going to school, it is a challenge to produce enough income to keep up with the debt load.
+Nevertheless,young people have been buying homes and cars that are above their means as well.
 Whether student loans are federal or private, deferment or refinancing plans are a temporary, short-term solution.
-Interest rates continue to accumulate more debt as the length of the loan extends.
-Unless there is a significant improvement making loan payments, a personal could be stuck paying even more to their student loan debt.
-If payments are not maintained, the student loan goes into default status.
+Interest rates will continue to accumulate more debt as the length of the loan extends.
+Unless there is a real effort to payoff debt before accumulating more debt, the cycle continues.
+Even with a significant improvement making loan payments, a personal may find that these loans take ten, fifteen, or twenty years to pay back.
+Deferring the student long is basically just “postponing” the inevitable.
+Alos, if at any point during this time payments are not maintained, then the student loan goes into default status.
 At this point, the financial problem is likely to impact parents or other co-signers to the loan as well.

 Student Loan Default Can Lead To: